pechyony/advanced-lane-detection/writeup.md

 ![alt text][image1]

 The distortion correction transform stretches the image.
 For example,  the rear left light of the white car disappears after this transformation.
+Additional examples of undistorted images are located in output_images/undistorted_images folder.

 ### Pipeline (single images)